 Quite a few.
 We picked the popular ones.

-No doubt, the most common and widely used subscription-based business.
-You may be subscribed to any one of these – Amazon, Netflix, marketing magazines, etc. It can be monthly or annually.
-Such online tools are known as Subscription as a Service or SaaS.
+There are several subscription-based businesses that you may be familiar with – Amazon, Netflix, marketing magazines, etc. It can be monthly or annual.
+These tools are often referred to as SaaS or Subscription as a Service.

 Now, this is some innovative concept.
 You get a box consisting of items on a fixed schedule.
 Food packets, beer, beauty products, health supplements, etc.